JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ---
-date: "2022-10-28T01:23:45.117Z"
+date: "2022-11-03T01:23:45.117Z"
 description: "From a hundred conference applications and thirty speaking roles, this is my process for submitting talks."
 image: me-at-prisma.jpg
 title: "How I Apply to Conferences"
 ---

-As of October 2022, I've applied to about 100 unique conferences and gotten accepted to about a third of them.
+As of November 2022, I've applied to about 100 unique conferences and gotten accepted to about a third of them.
 I've also started helping out organizing conferences, such as reviewing talks submitted by speakers.
 So while I'm not the greatest conference speaker in the world, I think I've gotten at least good at them.